 - Click Finish to close the delegation wizard.

-Extend Active Directory Schema
+Extend Active Directory Schema for SCCM

 Coming to the last step which is extend Active Directory Schema for Configuration Manager.
 You can perform the below steps either on Active Directory or any member server.
 To extend AD schema, always use an account that is a member of the Schema Admins security group.

-To extend Active Directory Schema
+To Extend Active Directory Schema

 - Mount the SCCM ISO file.